+The Organization adopted FASB Accounting Standards Update 2016-02, Leases (ASC 842).
 The Organization determines if an arrangement is a lease at inception.
 Operating leases are included in right-of-use ("ROU") assets - operating and lease liability - operating, and finance leases are included in right-of-use ("ROU") assets - financing and lease liability - financing in the statements of financial position.